 - 1. The District will contribute six and six-tenths percent (6.6%) of the base salary to the 401(a) Deferred Compensation Plan for Administrators with at least twenty-three (23) but less than thirty-seven (37) years of experience for the 2011-2012 school year. - 2.
-The District will contribute five and six-tenths percent (5.6%) of the base salary to the 401(a) Deferred Compensation Plan for administrators with less than twenty-three (23) years of experience for the 2011-2012 school year. - 3.
+The District will contribute five and six-tenths percent (5.6%) of the base salary to the 401(a) Deferred Compensation Plan for administrators with less than twenty-three (23) years of experience in the District for the 2011-2012 school year.
+Administrators hired after the 2012 school year receive the 5.6% of the base salary contributed to their account. - 3.
 Contributions by the District to the 401(a) Deferred Compensation Plan shall be 100% vested after five (5) total continuous years of service with the District.
 A year is defined as 120 days per calendar year.